InfiniteZeroFoundation/infinitezerofoundation.github.io/build.md

 ## Key Features for Developers

-### 1. **Monetize Your Models**
+### 1. **Decentralized AI Model Training**
-Developers can earn revenue through network fees when their AI models are used for training on the InfiniteZero network.
-Every time an AI model is trained through your app, you receive a share of the network fees.
+By building on InfiniteZero, developers can create applications that enable users to contribute their data for AI model training.
+This decentralized model eliminates the need for centralized infrastructure while providing a more scalable and ethical approach to AI development.

 ### 2. **Global Collaboration**
 Join a global community of developers working on privacy-focused AI solutions.
 With access to a growing library of open-source models and the ability to contribute your own, InfiniteZero fosters a collaborative environment for innovation.